sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

 controller interface files - anything which doesn't start with "cgroup." are owned by the parent rather than the cgroup itself.

+Once a bypassable controller is put into bypass mode in "cgroup.subtree_control", that controller can optionally be enabled again in child cgroups by writing the controller name with the '+ prefix into "cgroup.controllers".
+Writing the controller name with the '#' prefix into "cgroup.controllers" resets the state back to bypass mode.
+The state of a bypassable controller cannot be changed anymore if it is enabled or bypassed in its "cgroup.subtree_control".

+The use of bypass mode thus allows a cgroup parent to have the ability to selectively enable a bypassable controller in a subset of its child cgroups instead of in either all or none of them.
+In other words, a bypassable can be enabled only on the cgroups that actually need it, if desired.

 Top-down Constraint
 ~~~~~~~~~~~~~~~~~~~